carbonblack/cbapi-python/docs/getting-started.rst

 This configuration script will walk you through entering your API credentials and will save them to your current user's credential file location, which is located in the ``.carbonblack`` directory in your user's home directory.

+If using cbapi-psc, you will also be asked to provide an org key.
+An org key is required to access the PSC, and can be found in the console under Settings -> API Keys.

 Your First Query
 ----------------